TheTerrasque/python-configclass/README.md

 - Add optional documentation to fields for use in argparse, most likely via field() metadata
 - Make config file used settable via command line or env vars

+## Backstory

+Most of my python projects are fairly small scripts, but they still have parts I want to configure.
+I usually use a dataclass for it, and use yaml or json to load from file and populate it.
+Later on I tend to add some command line arguments and/or env variables (for docker / kubernetes deployments).

+After writing the same kind of code for the nth time, I decided to put together a small package for handling just that.
+I searched a bit online, but couldn't find a simple solution I liked.
+OmegaConf is a bit too heavy for my small projects, and I never really liked hydra.